 I am a Pediatrician physician scientist with an interest in the mechanisms by which obesity negatively impacts health and disease.
-I completed MD PhD training at the University of Michigan Medical Scientist Training Program followed by Residency at Boston Children's Hospital.
-I returned for clinical fellowship and training in obesity science and adipose tissue biology.
+I completed MD PhD training at the University of Michigan Medical Scientist Training Program with graduate training in Human Genetics.
+I perform clinical work as a Pediatric Pulmonology at Mott Children's Hospital.

 1. Adipose tissue macrophages (ATMs) as antigen presenting cells - Studies are underway to evaluate communication between macrophage and T cells in fat and how these pathways regulate nutrient metabolism.